lyokha/vim-publish-helper/README.md

 let g:PhLinenrAsTblColumn = 1
 ```

 Draws a line-numbered code as an HTML table.
-Effective only when internal syntax
+Effective only when the internal
-highlighting engine is used.
-It is not set by default.
-There are a few variables
+syntax highlighting engine is used.
+Not set by default.
+There are a few
-to control how various elements of the table will look.
+variables to control how various elements of the table will look.

 * *g:PhLinenrColumnBorderAttrs* defines border attributes between the
   line-number and the code columns.
 Beware: it does not expect color settings,